adhesivejs/adhesive/packages/vue/README.md

 **Directive Value:**

-The directive accepts the same options as `UseAdhesiveOptions` (excluding `boundingRef`/`boundingEl` which you can provide as options).
+The directive accepts the same options as `UseAdhesiveOptions`.

 **Directive Argument:**